BresserWeatherSensorReceiver

 RainGauge::RainGauge ( const float raingauge_max = RAINGAUGE_MAX_VALUE,

-const int quality_threshold = DEFAULT_QUALITY_THRESHOLD
+const float quality_threshold = DEFAULT_QUALITY_THRESHOLD

 )